 Does Iced Coffee Have More Caffeine Than Iced Latte?

-If you’re worried about the side effects of taking too much coffee, you probably want to know which of the two drinks has lower caffeine content.
+If you’re worried about the side effects of consuming too much coffee, you probably want to know which of the two drinks has lower caffeine content when you look at an iced latte vs iced coffee.
 Unfortunately, the answer is not as simple as ABC.

 Determining which coffee drink is higher in caffeine will depend on several variables such as the serving size and brewing technique employed.